 Arthritis is inflammation of one or more of your joints.
 It can cause pain and stiffness in any joint in the body and is common in the small joints of the foot and ankle.

 Athlete's foot is a rash on the skin of the foot.
 It is the most common fungal skin infection.
 There are three main types of athlete's foot.
 Each type affects different parts of the foot.

-A bunion is an unnatural, bony hump that forms at the base of the big toe where it ataches to the foot.
-Often, the big toe diviates toward the other toes.
+A bunion is an unnatural, bony hump that forms at the base of the big toe where it attaches to the foot.
+Often, the big toe deviates toward the other toes.
 These can be very painful to walk on and cause further damage.

 Calluses can develop on the hands, feet, or anywhere there is repeated friction - even on a violinist's chin.
 Calluses have several variants and commonly occur where there has been a lot of rubbing or friction.

 Corns generally occur on the tops and sides of the toes.
 Some corns can develop from an improper walking motion, but are mostly caused by ill-fitting shoes such as wearing high-heels or wearing sandals or shoes without socks.